Rear Hub Bearing Service

 Lightly grease the outside of the non-drive side bearing & the inside of the seal on the end cap.
 Push the non drive side end cap back onto the non drive side axle.

-Step 11: Grease rachet assembly
+Step 11: Grease ratchet assembly

 Apply a fresh layer of freehub grease or oil to your ratchets, the ratchet interfaces, the spacer and the spring.